 Reduced Animosity: Opting for mediation first may reduce the antagonism between parties.
 The traditional “lawyering up” approach can create an adversarial atmosphere that fuels hostility.

-Holistic Approach: Mediators and ADFAs consider monetary and non-monetary aspects, such as children’s welfare, providing a more holistic view of your situation.
+Holistic Approach: Mediators and CDFAs consider monetary and non-monetary aspects, such as children’s welfare, providing a more holistic view of your situation.

 Informed Legal Decisions: A solid understanding of your finances and intentions empowers you to make more informed decisions when seeking legal advice.

-Protection of Rights: The modern family law system ensures your rights are protected – consulting a mediator or ADFA first doesn’t negate this protection.
+Protection of Rights: The modern family law system ensures your rights are protected – consulting a mediator or CDFA first doesn’t negate this protection.

 Better for Children: Focusing on finances and children first helps create a more stable environment during this transition, which is often better for children.